Odex's actions against file-sharing

-Odex's actions against file sharing were Japan copyright owners' pre-action discovery to Singapore Internet Service Providers (ISPs) to request for subscribers details in Singapore who were traced to illegal download activities of their licensed anime series.
-Odex is a Singapore-based company that licenses and releases anime for local and regional Southeast Asian consumption.
-As Japanese copyright owners are located in Japan, Odex, being holder of the Japanese anime license in Singapore, were appointed to submit legal documents and court proceedings on their behalf in Singapore.
+Between 2007 and 2008, Singapore-based company Odex initiated a series of demands and legal actions against Internet Service Providers (ISPs) in Singapore to obtain details of subscribers who they alleged were involved in illegal download activities of content.
+Odex licenses and releases Japanese anime for local Singapore and regional Southeast Asian consumption, and, as the holder of the licenses in Singapore, was appointed by the copyright holders to submit legal documents and court proceedings on their behalf in Singapore.

 Actions

 Japanese copyright owners appointed Odex to engage Anti-Piracy Solution company, BayTSP, to track illegal downloading activities of Japanese animation in Singapore, using similar method employed by the Recording Industry Association of America (RIAA) in the United States.
 BayTSP took several months to obtain the IP addresses and evidences of illegal download activities of downloaders from Singapore.
 BayTSP singled out the website AnimeSuki as a major source of the downloads and tracked many of its BitTorrent users.

 From early 2007 to January 2008, court orders for Pre-Action Discovery with evidence of illegal download activity were issued to various ISPs to request for their subscriber's details.
 In May 2007, ISP SingNet consented in writing to release details on internet accounts associated with illegal download activity.
 On 13 August, further documentations are submitted to court and a court order is issued to ISP StarHub, to reveal the identities of account holders linked to illegal download activities.
 It is subsequently revealed that Starhub did not disclose account holders's information to Odex as they were reviewing their rights when Odex lost their appeal to Pacific Internet (PacNet).

 Japanese copyright owners were represented by law firm Rajah & Tann in the Pre-Action Discovery court procedure to the major ISPs, including its application against PacNet.
 Odex is the appointed representative of Japanese copyright owners on the legal proceedings and applications to court.

 After rulings from the Subordinate Courts of Singapore, letters of demand by Odex were sent to alleged offenders demanding compensation in lieu of legal actions.
 The recipients were asked to contact Odex within one week and pay settlement fees from S$3,000 to S$5,000 or face legal action.
 The recipients also had to sign a non-disclosure agreement, promise to destroy all copies of the downloaded anime, and stop downloading the copyrighted material.

 Some alleged offenders decide on litigation.
 The lawsuit ended in 2011 with the Singapore Subordinate court ruling in favour of the copyright owners and penalty being SGD$5,000 per episode damages to be paid to copyright owners for every episode caught for illegal download, totalling SGD$125,000.
 Interest of SGD$15,095.58 and legal costs of SGD$12,263.76 was also awarded in favour of Japanese copyright owners.